 Grant in 2016

-Development Media International (DMI) is a non-governmental organization focused on promoting health in developing countries through mass media campaigns.
-By utilizing scientific methods, storytelling, and targeted media channels, DMI aims to change health behaviors that can save lives.
-The organization has demonstrated its effectiveness through a five-year randomized controlled trial in West Africa, which resulted in a 35% increase in children receiving treatment for malaria, diarrhea, and pneumonia, leading to a 9.7% reduction in child mortality rates.
-DMI is recognized as one of the most cost-effective non-profit organizations globally, according to GiveWell, highlighting its commitment to aligning media campaigns with national health strategies to achieve substantial health improvements.
+Development Media International (DMI) is a non-governmental organization focused on improving health outcomes in developing countries through mass media campaigns.
+It is recognized as a pioneer in demonstrating that mass media can effectively change life-saving behaviors.
+DMI designs, implements, and evaluates health campaigns that are aligned with national health strategies, employing scientific methods, storytelling, and saturation tactics to maximize reach.
+A notable achievement includes a five-year randomized controlled trial in West Africa, which resulted in a 35% increase in the number of children receiving treatment for malaria, diarrhea, and pneumonia, and a 9.7% reduction in child mortality.
+DMI has been ranked among the most cost-effective non-profit organizations globally by GiveWell, highlighting its commitment to evidence-based initiatives that enhance health and save lives.

 Segovia Technology